 The Group's financial results can be significantly affected by the amount of provisions for expected credit losses.
 Determining the amount of such provisions involves the use of numerous estimates and assumptions.
 As a result, the level of provisions and other reserves that the Group has set aside might prove insufficient and the Group might be required to create significant additional provisions and other reserves in future periods.
-Primarily due to an increase in NPLs as a consequence of the depreciation of the Turkish Lira and the contraction in the growth of the Turkish economy, the Group's NPL ratio increased from 5.2% as of 31 December 2018 to 6.8% as of 31 December 2019 but then, due in part to the BRSA's temporary loan classification changes during the COVID-19 pandemic discussed below and TL 4.7 billion in write-downs, declined to 4.5% as of 31 December 2020 (with the write-downs accounting for 1.3% of the decline).
-The NPL ratio then further declined to 4.0% as of 30 June 2021 due both to such temporary measure and TL 1.2 billion in write-downs (the total impact of the write-downs in 2020 and the first two quarters of 2021 was to reduce the NPL ratio by 1.4%).
-The Stage 2 loans as a percentage of performing loans decreased from 15.4% as of 31 December 2018 to 14.4% as of 31 December 2019 and then increased to 17.2% as of 31 December 2020 before declining again to 16.6% as of 30 June 2021 (the Stage 2 loans as a percentage of total loans changed from 14.6% to 13.4% to 16.4% to 15.9% during the same period).
-It should be noted that, as a result of March 2020 decisions by the BRSA relating to the government's response to the COVID-19 pandemic, the length of the period of non-payment before a loan or other receivable is considered to be non-performing was temporarily extended through 30 June 2021 and then further extended through 30 September 2021, which thus might result in some loans and other receivables with an overdue amount between 90 and 180 days to remain classified as performing (i.e., Stage 2 loans) during this period when they might have been classified as NPLs absent these temporary actions (as of 30 June 2021, there were TL 1.6 billion of such loans).
-This change temporarily reduces recognition of NPLs and, as a result, the Group's reported NPLs during the relevant period might not be indicative of the Group's asset quality compared to prior periods; however, the Group has continued to set aside provisions for these loans as if they were NPLs (35% coverage ratio as of 30 June 2021 as opposed to the 17% average coverage ratio for traditional Stage 2 loans as of such date).
+The Group's NPL ratio declined from 4.5% as of 31 December 2020 to, due in part to the BRSA's temporary loan classification changes during the COVID-19 pandemic discussed below and TL 5.6 billion in write-downs, 3.6% as of 31 December 2021 (with write-downs accounting for 2.0% of the decline) and then further declined to 2.6% as of 31 December 2022 as a result of strong collection performance and high levels of loan growth.
+The NPL ratio then declined further to 2.4% as of 31 March 2023 also as a result of strong collection performance and high levels of loan growth.
+The Stage 2 loans as a percentage of performing loans increased from 17.2% as of 31 December 2020 to 17.4% as of 31 December 2021 before declining to 13.9% as of 31 December 2022 and then increasing to 14.4% as of 31 March 2023 (the Stage 2 loans as a percentage of total loans changed from 16.4% to 16.8% to 13.6% to 14.0% during the same period), with the decline in 2022 being principally the result of the increase in the size of the loan portfolio (i.e., a denominator effect).
+It should be noted that, as a result of March 2020 decisions by the BRSA relating to the government's response to the COVID-19 pandemic, the length of the period of non-payment before a loan or other receivable is considered to be non-performing was temporarily extended through 30 June 2021 and then further extended through 30 September 2021, which thus resulted in some loans and other receivables with an overdue amount between 90 and 180 days to remain classified as performing (i.e., Stage 2 loans) during this period when they might have been classified as NPLs absent these temporary actions (on 16 September 2021, the BRSA announced that, notwithstanding the expiration of this temporary rule on 30 September 2021, it would still apply to loans that were overdue for more than 91 days but not more than 180 days as of 1 October 2021).
+This change temporarily reduced recognition of NPLs and, as a result, the Group's reported NPLs as of 31 December 2020 might not be indicative of the Group's asset quality compared to other periods.
 See "Turkish Regulatory Environment - Expected Credit Losses."
+Certain temporary rules have also been enacted for banks as a result of the February 2023 earthquakes, including limitations on requiring payment from certain borrowers in the regions impacted by the earthquakes and reductions in risk-weightings of certain loans to borrowers in such regions.